 The package declaration and imports have been excluded from these listings.
-The complete listing is available in the example source code.
+The

 The final bean in the application is the session-scoped Game class.
 This is the primary entry point of the application.
 It's responsible for setting up or resetting the game, capturing and validating the user's guess and providing feedback to the user with a FacesMessage.
 We've used the post-construct lifecycle method to initialize the game by retrieving a random number from the @Random Instance<Integer> bean.